venu-shastri/ooad-uml-knowledge/Case-Study-1-Solution.md

 - Can have 0 or many abstract methods(template methods)
 - Concrete classes (Derived Classes) must implement all the template methods
 - c++ (class with protected constructor / at-least one pure virtual method)
+- C# / java use abstract identifier
+- UMl - use class diagram and label class name in italic font / use stereotype <<-abstract->>